helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

   master                         3fcdf26 [origin/master] first commit
 ```

-**Note**: it's usually a best practice to prefix feature branches with **feature/**, it will help keep the work organized.
-But it's important here that you follow the rules in place in the main repo.
-Seek for such rules or ask one of the repo maintainers.
+**Note**: it's usually the best practice to prefix feature branches with **feature/**, it will help keep the work organized.
+But it's important that you follow the rules put in place in the main repo.
+Look for such rules in the **README.md** file or ask one of the repo maintainers.

-Now let's perform so tremendous work, commit and push it to our forked repo.
+Now let's implement our tremendous new feature, commit and push it to our forked repo.
-And by tremendous I mean thinks like editing a Readme file, yes, this kind of heaving lifting! :muscle:
+And by tremendous I mean things like editing a Readme file, yes, this kind of heaving lifting! :muscle:

-So with your favorite txt editor, insert a few lines in the **README.md** file.
+So with your favorite text editor, insert a few lines in the **README.md** file.
-In fact to moke a day-to-day workflow, we're going to make it in several commits.
+In fact, to simulate a day-to-day workflow, we're going to make several commits.

 First I add the following line to the Readme.
 > 20170314: ebarault was here and said `helyo world!`.